gilzow/ezsql/readme.txt

 * First version uploaded to WordPress.

 == Upgrade Notice ==

+= 1.2.04.06 =
+Added shortcode support so you can put your reports onto Pages and Posts.

 = 1.2.03.16 =
 Added basic sort capability by linking column names.